fedewaelk/landing-page/README.md

 Managing content such as fonts, colors, and images effectively.
 Using Git for version control, with meaningful commits during development.
 This README serves as both an introduction and a reflection on the project, documenting the progress and key learnings achieved.

+Credits
+The images used in this project are free stock from Pixabay, and we would like to acknowledge and thank their creators: Lothar Dieterich, Leopictures, Samuel Faber, nearshit17 and Thomas Bock.